 Better Performance During Testing

-3D Systems' On Demand Modeling, an industry-leading service bureau providing instant online quotes and innovative manufacturing solutions, realized the directly manufactured parts would need superior strength to withstand the harsh thermal conditions and quickly chose the 3D Systems’ Selective Laser Sintering (SLS) process and the new, tough, impact-resistant DuraForm EX Plastic.
+3D Systems', an industry-leading service bureau providing instant online quotes and innovative manufacturing solutions, realized the directly manufactured parts would need superior strength to withstand the harsh thermal conditions and quickly chose the 3D Systems’ Selective Laser Sintering (SLS) process and the new, tough, impact-resistant DuraForm EX Plastic.

 "We couldn’t have done it with anything else but DuraForm EX Plastic,” said Jason Dickman.
 “We have so many successful companies who are benefiting from this

 3D Systems collaborated with one of its partners using the DuraForm EX Plastic and a newly engineered multi-layering technique to create an enhanced functional assembly with longevity in mind.
 The fuel vent manifold tested better by combining a tempering plasma spray and an infiltrate coating.